 The mind of man plans his way,

 But the Lord directs his steps.
-Proverb 16:9
+Proverbs 16:9

 This is especially true as Marwan, Rob and I are making plans for the following day.
 After we discuss, Marwan says “in shaa allah” meaning “if Allah allows it”.
 Christians used to say “God willing, I will see you tomorrow”.
 My late mother used to say “God willin’ and the creek don’t rise!!” and say how God must laugh at our plans.